fastpack/benchmark/basic/README.md

 $ yarn parcel:benchmark
 $ yarn webpack:benchmark
 ```
 Note, the `yarn patch-parcel`.
-It makes sure that parcel exists right after
+We did that to be able to use the `time` command
-build is completed and not stays in the `watch` mode.
+with the `parcel` development builds.
+Without it, parcel stays in a watch mode.

 ## Statistics